perk11/large-model-proxy/README.md

 * `/v1/chat/completions`
 * `/v1/models` (This one makes it work with e.g. Open WebUI seamlessly).
 * More to come

+## Management API

+The management API is a simple HTTP API that allows you to get the status of the proxy and the services it is proxying.

+To enable it, you need to specify `ManagementApi.ListenPort` in the config.

+Currently, the only endpoint is `/status`, which returns a JSON object with the following fields:
+* `all_services`: A list of all services managed by the proxy.
+* `running_services`: A list of all services that are currently running.
+* `resources`: A map of all resources managed by the proxy and their usage.

 ## Logs